IbrahimM761/IbrahimM761/README.md

 - 👋 Hi, I’m @IbrahimM761
-- 👀 I’m interested in Data Science, Software Engineering
+- 👀 I’m interested in Data Science and Software Engineering
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently studying Computer Science @ Toronto Metropolitan University
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me linkedin: